openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 gain knowledge and experience, they should consider tightening up permissions on the underlying Shared Folders and SMB/CIFS network shares.

-Help with permissions in openmediavault, along with some practical examples, can be found here → `Wiki <https://wiki.omv-extras.org/doku.php?id=nas_permmissions_in_omv>`_ or `PDF <https://github.com/OpenMediaVault-Plugin-Developers/docs/blob/master/Getting_Started-Permissions.pdf>`_ .
+Help with permissions in openmediavault, along with some practical examples, can be found here → `Wiki <https://wiki.omv-extras.org/doku.php?id=nas_permmissions_in_omv>` .

 2. **Important:**  Put your new server on a good surge suppression power strip, at the absolute minimum.
 An **UPS** system is **preferred** and is best practice.
 In consumer electronics, the majority of